 01Contact Your Bank

 The first step is to contact your bank and request that they put a stop payment on the check.
-You will need to know the check number, the exact amount of the check and the person you made the check out to.
+You will need to know the check number, the exact amount of the check, and the person you made the check out to.

-This information needs to be complete in order to issue a stop payment on a check.
+This information needs to be provided in order for your bank to issue a stop payment on a check.
 Once you make the initial phone call, the bank will have you come in within a specified amount of time to fill out and sign official paperwork.
 If you do not come in the stop payment will drop off.
 The stop payment will last for six months, but you may want to extend it to a year if you are still unsure about where the check is.

 02Understanding the Fees with Stop Payments